tyjo/coptr/docs/tutorial.rst

     --min-cov MIN_COV     Fraction of nonzero bins required to compute a PTR (default 0.75).
     --min-samples MIN_SAMPLES
                           CoPTRContig only.
 Minimum number of samples required to reorder bins (default 5).
-    --plot PLOT           Plot model fit and save the results.
+    --plot OUTFOLDER      Plot model fit for each PTR.
     --restart             Restarts the estimation step using the genomes in the coverage-maps-genome folder.

 This combines all coverage maps by species, then estimates PTRs for each species.